-A credit or refund may be allowed for the excise tax on fuel used on a farm for farming purposes.
+A credit or refund may be allowed for the excise tax on fuel used or sold for use on a farm for farming purposes.
 Fuel is used on a farm for farming purposes only if used in carrying on a trade or business of farming, on a farm in the United States, and for farming purposes.

-If undyed diesel fuel or undyed kerosene is used on a farm for farming purposes, the fuel is not considered used for any other nontaxable use.
+If undyed diesel fuel or undyed kerosene is used on a farm for farming purposes, the claim is made by the registered ultimate vendor.